blurgyy/dt/docs/config/guide/06-filename-manipulating.md

 # Filename Manipulating

-To this point, our source items are named as their destination requies, most "dotfiles" begin their names with a "dot", which is sometimes annoying when managing them (like with [`git`]).
-In the meantime, for items that have names not feasible to be altered, like items from your system directory (e.g. a system-provided wallpaper image), according to the previous sections, there seem to be no good way to have them tracked by `dt-cli`.
+To this point, our source items must be named as their destination requires, most "dotfiles" begin their names with a literal dot (`.`), which is sometimes annoying when managing them (like with [`git`]).
+In the meantime, for items that have names not feasible to be altered --- like items from your system directory (e.g. a wallpaper image which is provided as part of a system-wide installed package) --- according to the previous sections, there seem to be no good way to have them tracked by `dt-cli`.

 ## Basics